pombreda/etsyapi/README.md

 ### Submit the Locale

-We expect the locale information to be submitted in the "X-Detected-Locale" header as a pipe delimited tuple of 3 elements:
+We expect the locale information to be submitted as a pipe delimited tuple of 3 elements:

 1. Currency
 2. Language
 3. Region

-Examples of the locale header contents might be:
+Examples of the locale contents might be:

 * `USD|en-US|US`
 * `EUR|fr|EU`

+The locale should be submitted in the "X-Detected-Locale" header or in the bootstrap_locale GET parameter.

 ## Examples for Curl